About BlindCell

-BlindCell Gear is a generic front-end text encryption App running on iOS and Android mobile phones and smart devices, which is developed and owned by Experts for Integrated Solutions.
+BlindCell is a versatile text encryption app designed for iOS and Android devices, developed and owned by Experts for Integrated Solutions.
+It enables secure text communication across various platforms.

 Features